 Board of Directors 2017

-Dr. Jeffrey Cass- Treasurer: Jeffrey Cass is currently Professor of English at the University of Houston-Victoria, where he has worked for nearly six years, and for four of those years he was Provost and Vice President of Academic Affairs.
-He has also been Dean of the College of Arts and Sciences at the University of Louisiana at Monroe and Associate Provost at Texas A&M International University in Laredo, TX.
+Dr. Jeffrey Cass (Vice-President) is currently Professor of English at the University of Houston-Victoria, where he has worked for nearly six years, for four of those, he was Provost and Vice President of Academic Affairs.
+He was Dean of the College of Arts and Sciences at the University of Louisiana at Monroe and Associate Provost at Texas A&M International University in Laredo, TX.
 He holds the doctorate in Comparative Literature from the University of California-San Diego.
 He is involved in University and community groups, including as a founding member of the local chapter of TACHE (Texas Association of Chicanos in Higher Education) and as a co-sponsor of the African Students Association.
-He has been a member of committees for the Chamber of Commerce and VISD and is an executive member of VBEC.
+He has been a member of committees for the Chamber of Commerce and VISD.
 Dr. Cass is an avid cyclist, supporting charity rides such as the MS 150, which raises money for multiple sclerosis.
 He has also competed in over thirty triathlons, and he avidly enjoys league bowling.

 Heather Keller (Associate Advisor & Client Relations Rep. KMH Wealth Mgmnt)